anupama12sg/celo_micro-lending/README.md

 All tests should pass without any errors.

 Congratulations!
-You have now created a rudimentary microlending platform on the Celo blockchain.
+You have now created a rudimentary Microlending Platform on the Celo blockchain.
 You can use this as a starting point for developing more complex financial applications using Celo.

-Next steps could include developing more sophisticated risk assessment and credit scoring algorithms, integrating with off-chain data sources, and developing a user interface to interact with the smart contract.
+The next steps include developing more sophisticated risk assessment and credit scoring algorithms, integrating with off-chain data sources and developing a user interface to interact with the Smart Contract.

-## Conclusion
+## Conclusion:

-In conclusion, developing a Celo-based microlending platform can be an excellent strategy to promote financial inclusion and provide credit to those in greatest need.
-We can establish a transparent, safe, and efficient lending platform that benefits both lenders and borrowers by leveraging the power of smart contracts and the Celo blockchain.
+Therefore, developing a Celo-based microlending platform can be an excellent strategy to promote financial inclusion and provide credit to vulnerable sections.
+We can establish a transparent, safe and efficient lending platform that benefits both lenders and borrowers by leveraging the power of Smart Contracts and the Celo blockchain.

-We covered the fundamentals of developing a microlending platform on Celo in this lesson, including setting up a development environment, generating a smart contract, and testing our code.
-We also looked at the many functionalities of a microlending platform, such as seeking loans, repaying loans, depositing cash, and withdrawing funds.
+In this tutorial, we  have also covered the fundamentals of developing a microlending platform on Celo in this lesson, including setting up a development environment, generating a Smart Contract and testing our code.
+We also looked at the many functionalities of a microlending platform like seeking loans, repaying loans, depositing cash and withdrawing funds.

-You should now have a strong foundation for creating your own Celo-based microlending platform after following the instructions provided in this article.
-Of course, there's always more to learn and do better, but this tutorial ought to provide you a good place to start as you continue on your development path.
+You should now have a strong foundation for creating your own Celo-based microlending platform after following the instructions provided in this tutorial.
+Surely there's always more to learn and do better, but this tutorial ought to provide you a good place to start as you continue on your development path.

-When developing on any blockchain, keep in mind to always put security and best practices first, and don't be afraid to ask the Celo community for help and advice along the way.
+When developing on any blockchain, always keep in mind to put security and best practices first and don't be afraid to ask the Celo community for help and advice along the way.
 Wishing you well as you create your microlending platform!